Pete Davidson to star in new comedy series 'Bupkis' - KTVZ

 The streaming service announced Wednesday the comedy series “Bupkis,” which is written, starring and executive produced by Davidson, was acquired in a highly competitive bidding war.

-Davidson’s longtime creative partners Dave Sirus and Judah Miller are writing and executive producing alongside Davidson.
+Davidson’s longtime creative partners Dave Sirus and Judah Miller are writing and executive producing alongside him.

 The-CNN-Wire